 2. Consider pet safety.
 Is your hotel pet-friendly?
 If so, be sure to avoid planting species that are harmful to pets.
 Not all plants that are safe for humans are also safe for animals.
 Pet-friendly hotels should consider gating edible gardens and flowerbeds.
 Provide disposable waste bags for pets around the garden as well, as any unique scents are sure to attract their attention.

 3. Avoid allergy-causing garden plants and landscaping.
-As many as 60 million adults in the United States suffer from allergies, and many guests who visit your hotel will as well.
+1 in 3 adults suffer from allergies, and many guests who visit your hotel will as well.

 4. Include plants that prevent unwanted pests.
 Instead of dousing your hotel garden in harmful chemicals or pesticides, include natural pest deterrents in the garden to keep the critters at bay.
 Citronella is renowned for its ability to repel mosquitoes, as is common garden basil.
 Brightly colored and easy to grow, marigolds have a strong scent that repels nematodes, cabbage worms, and mosquitos, and attracts helpful insects that kill aphids — the tiny enemy plant-lovers know all too well.